Eli Tomac: 450cc career

-Tomac's 2014 season marked his full-time debut in the 450cc class, as he transitioned from the 250cc division.
+Tomac's 2014 season was his full-time debut in the 450cc class, as he transitioned from the 250cc division.

 Tomac's rookie 450SX Supercross season was hindered by injuries, including a broken collarbone sustained in April, which limited his participation and performance.
 Despite these setbacks, he managed to secure three podium finishes and concluded the season 13th overall with 115 points.

 After missing the initial four rounds due to injury, Tomac debuted in the 450 Class at the RedBud National.
-He quickly demonstrated his competitiveness, securing a second-place overall finish with 4-2 moto scores, trailing only Ken Roczen.
-His momentum continued at the Spring Creek National, where he achieved his first career 450 Class overall victory by sweeping both motos.
-Throughout the season, Tomac consistently challenged the frontrunners, culminating in a fifth-place finish in the overall standings with 319 points.
+He won second-place overall finish with 4-2 moto scores, trailing only Ken Roczen.
+At the Spring Creek National he achieved his first career 450 Class overall victory by sweeping both motos.
+He ended in fifth place in the overall standings with 319 points.

-Tomac showcased significant growth in his second full 450SX season.
-He secured his first career 450SX victory at Phoenix, followed by wins in Detroit and East Rutherford, totaling three main event victories.
-Consistent podium finishes throughout the season enabled him to accumulate 305 points, culminating in a second-place finish in the overall standings behind champion Ryan Dungey.

-Tomac began the Lucas Oil Pro Motocross Championship with dominant performances, winning the first five motos and securing overall victories at Hangtown and Glen Helen.
-At Hangtown, he notably won the second moto by a staggering 90 seconds, lapping significantly faster than his competitors.
+Tomac began the Lucas Oil Pro Motocross Championship by winning the first five motos and securing overall victories at Hangtown and Glen Helen.
+At Hangtown, he won the second moto by a staggering 90 seconds.
 However, his season was abruptly halted at the Thunder Valley National, where a crash in the second moto resulted in a dislocated right shoulder and a partially torn rotator cuff in the left shoulder.
-The crash not only ended his season but required surgery and extensive rehabilitation.
+The crash required surgery and extensive rehabilitation.